alexsykes8/raytracer/README.md

 100% of the features listed above were completed.

 # Usage
+The makefile for this project is in `Code/cmake-build-debug`.
+To build and execute, move to this folder and run `make` followed by `./B216602`.

 The raytracer parses `ASCII/scene.txt` which contains the objects and object data exported from Blender.
 To export this data from Blender, load and run the `Blend/Export.py` in the `Blend/scene.py` file.
+Blender files can be found in `Output/examples/` and must be moved to `Blend/` before exporting the ASCII.
 Details on structuring the scene for parsing can be found in [Parameters](#parameters).

 Once the `scene.txt` has been generated, the code can be executed.
 By default it will run without any command line arguments, however it can be tuned using the `Code/config.json` parameters and the command line arguments described in [Parameters](#parameters).

 The resulting image is saved as a `.ppm` file in `Output/scene_test.ppm`.

-IMPORTANT: To use an example ASCII it MUST be moved from `Output/examples/` or `ASCII/examples` into `ASCII/`.
+IMPORTANT: To use an example ASCII it MUST be moved from `Output/examples/` or `ASCII/examples` into `ASCII/` and renamed `scene.txt`.
+Likewise Blender files can be found in `Output/examples/` and must be moved to `Blend/` before exporting the ASCII. `ASCII/examples` is a copy of `Output/examples/`, with the Blender files and output images removed.

+In most of the examples in `Output/examples/` and `ASCII/examples` I've tried to include the config I used, however, the config file was added during refactoring and so in some cases I've just included my best approximation of the exact config used if the image was generated before refactoring.
+Likewise you can find a file containing the exact flags used.

 ## Example Outputs